-Graph below is from the Google Trends and there you can see how popular some search term has been in the passed time.
+The Graph below is from Google Trends and there you can see how popular some search term has been in the past.
 Since the middle of 2020 Flutter has taken first place among the hybrid frameworks and is still leading the race.

-So, there must be a reason why is Flutter gaining so much popularity over the time.
+So, there must be a reason why Flutter is gaining so much popularity over time.
 For me, its very simple:

 Because it’s a really good tool :)